alielfilali01/blog-md-diff/blog-v2.md

 In our analysis, we will emphasize the prompt-level strict accuracy as it provides the most rigorous assessment of a model's instruction-following capabilities.

 ### Results & Analysis
-**TODO** : please check for evaluation metrics as we have hidden few accuracy columns on leaderboard

 We evaluated a broad range of LLMs on both the English IFEval benchmark and our newly introduced Arabic IFEval.
 This encompassed closed-source models (such as OpenAI's GPT series and Anthropic's Claude models) and open-source alternatives (including the Jais series, Meta’s LLaMA-2 variants, and various open bilingual models).
 Below, we present a summary of results for a representative subset of these models, comparing their prompt-level accuracy on both English and Arabic IFEval.
 Accuracy is reported using both strict and loose criteria, with values expressed as the percentage of prompts successfully completed.

-[//]: # (We evaluated a broad range of LLMs on both the English IFEval benchmark and our new Arabic IFEval.
-This included both closed-source models &#40;like OpenAI's GPT & Anthropic's Claude models&#41; and open-source models &#40;Jais series, Meta’s LLaMA-2 variants, open bilingual models, etc.&#41;, totaling over 40 models.
-Below you can expand some of the results obtained for a representative subset of models, comparing their prompt-level accuracy on English vs Arabic IFEval &#40;All values are percentages of prompts passed&#41;. )

 <details>
   <summary>Instruction Following Leaderboard Sample</summary>